civo/docs/content/docs/kubernetes/kubernetes-volumes.md

 civo-volume-test   Pending                                                                        civo-volume    25s
 ```

-## Creating a pod to use a persistent volume
+## Creating a pod to use a PersistentVolume

 To create a pod to use the volume created above, you need to specify the volume claim in the spec, as in the below `pod.yaml`: